ArtSvi1/cpsc2376-barnett/practice/practice03/fixes.md

 containsNegative function:

-	Bug: loop goes out of scope.
+	Bug: for loop goes out of scope.
 Causes undefined behavior due to using [] for indexing.
 	Fix: removed the = from the i <= numbers.size() to be i < numbers.size().
 		Test Passed